tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   ![logical-erd-column-names](Images/logical-erd-column-names.png)

-* The data model now contains column names but is not yet quite a full-fledged logical data model.
+* The data model now contains column names, but is not quite yet a full-fledged logical data model.
 This is because we need to continue to add in the foreign key relationships to represent the *types* of entity relationships in the diagram, as well as defining the primary keys for the tables.
 As of this point, the `rel <entity-name>` syntax only describes abstract relationships between tables.

 * Primary and foreign keys can be defined in the online diagram tool by using the `PK` and `FK` syntax after the attribute names of a table.